On skein algebras of planar surfaces: Abstract

 \section{Abstract}

-Let $R$ be a commutative ring with identity and a fixed invertible element $q^{\frac{1}{2}}$, and suppose $q+q^{-1}$ is invertible in $R$.
-For each planar surface $\Sigma_{0,n+1}$, we present its Kauffman bracket skein algebra over $R$ by explicit generators and relations.
-The presentation is independent of $R$, and can be considered as a quantization of the trace algebra of $n$ generic $2\times 2$ unimodular matrices.
-Actually it is shown that the ideal of defining relations of the skein algebra is generated by relations of degree at most $6$ supported by certain subsurfaces homeomorphic to $\Sigma_{0,k+1}$ with $k\le 6$.
+Let $R$ be a commutative ring with identity and a fixed invertible element $q^{\frac{1}{2}}$.
+Let $\mathcal{S}_n$ denote the Kauffman bracket skein algebra of the $n$-holed disk $\Sigma_{0,n+1}$ over $R$.
+When $q+q^{-1}$ is invertible, in 2000 Przytycki and Sikora found a set of $n+{n\choose 2}+{n\choose 3}$ generators for $\mathcal{S}_n$; we show that the ideal of defining relations among these generators is generated by relations of degree $\le6$ supported by certain subsurfaces diffeomorphic to $\Sigma_{0,k+1}$ with $k\le 6$.
+When $q+q^{-1}$ is not invertible, a set of $2^n-1$ generators for $\mathcal{S}_n$ was known to Bullock in 1999; we show that the ideal of defining relations is generated by relations of degree $\le 2k+2$ supported by certain subsurfaces diffeomorphic to $\Sigma_{0,k+1}$ with $k\le n$.
+These results are substantial progresses towards answering Problem 1.92 (J) in the Kirby's list.